 Wildcat Wind Power

 Wildcat Wind Power (WWP) is an organization at Kansas State University designed to involve students in the application and development of wind energy and expose them to all aspects of the wind industry.
-Our team works through every step in the design process to create a working, creative, and, it is hoped, efficient wind turbine.
-We strive to use the Collegiate Wind Competition as a way to develop practical skills for our members that can used out in any professional setting.
+Our team works through every step in the design process to create an original, durable, and efficient wind turbine.
+We hope to use the Collegiate Wind Competition to help our members develop practical skills that can be used in any professional setting.

-We have a diverse group of students with a variety of focuses and disciplines from electrical, mechanical, and computer engineering to outside thecollege of engineering.
-Business, entrepreneur, and computer science majors are all working and learning from each other.
-Our shared interest in renewable energy technologies has united us while our diversity has helped our team grow and move forward using unique and out of the box thinking, which is particularly crucial when trying to produce a truly innovative wind turbine
+We have recruited a multidisciplinary group of students from a variety of backgrounds.
+Students from electrical and computer engineering to computer science and mechanical engineering are all working together and learning from each other.
+Our shared interest in renewable energy technologies has united us while our diversity has helped our team use unique, out-of-the-box thinking that can only help when trying to produce a truly innovative wind turbine.

-We hope to walk away from the 2018 Collegiate Wind Competition with the useful experience of completing a design process and ending with a successful final product.
-We would also hope that all our members gain useful skills and an understanding of working with large, multidisciplinary groups that they can take with them into their professional lives to form mutually beneficial connections.
+We expect to walk away from the 2019 Collegiate Wind Competition with the useful experience of carrying a design process to completion and ending with a successful final product.
+We believe that all our members have gained useful skills working within a large, multidisciplinary group that can be taken with them into their professional lives to form mutually beneficial connections.
 Our members have already gained new knowledge pertaining to the technical design of wind turbines that they will carry into their careers.

 This webpage was submitted to the U.S. Department of Energy by the team.